 If a nuke could take out Hollywood, I'd support it.

-Couple of quick stories, and these if if if you're still not quite sure about the hypocrisy and phoniness when it comes to outcomes and results of liberals, I want you to listen to these two stories.
+And these, if, if you're still not quite sure about the hypocrisy and phoniness when it comes to outcomes and results of liberals, I want you to listen to these two stories.

 First one is from Tiburon, California, which is the Bay Area.

-It's uh from Sausalito.
+It's from Saul Solito.

-It's actually beautiful place.
+It's actually a beautiful place.

-Some residents of Tiburon, California, San Francisco suburb, plan to fight a proposed habitat for humanity housing development there over concerns the project would decrease property values and increase traffic.
+Some residents of Tiburon, California, San Francisco suburb, plan to fight a proposed Habitat for Humanity housing development there over concerns the project would decrease property values and increase traffic.

-The international nonprofit partnered with the owner of a sixteen and a half acre tract in a town's Eagle Rock neighborhood, and they want to build four single-family homes for low-income families, but neighbors fear negative impact on a community.
+The international nonprofit partnered with the owner of a 16 and a half acre tract in a town's Eagle Rock neighborhood, and they want to build four single-family homes for low-income families, but neighbors fear negative impact on a community.

-Habitat for humanity is to bring the neighborhood up, not to bring the neighborhood down, said Bill Roberts, a 40-year Eagle Rock resident.
+Habitat for Humanity is to bring the neighborhood up, not to bring the neighborhood down, said Bill Roberts, a 40-year Eagle Rock resident.

 We don't have anything against a habitat, but nobody wants the traffic here.